w01fgang/coding-challenge-relay/README.md

 #### 5. Prioritize Responsive Design:
 Ensure a mobile-first approach and that components adapt elegantly to desktop sizes.
 Test your solution across varied devices: iPhone 13, iPad Air, MacBook 13”, and iMac 27”.

-#### 6. Advanced Testing:
-Implement unit tests for components, hooks, and other functionalities you introduce.
-As a senior role, comprehensive tests are crucial; ensure both primary scenarios and edge cases are considered.

-**Note:** Given your senior position, we're keen on evaluating not only the features you implement but also your coding approach, design decisions, and problem-solving skills.
-Strive for clean, maintainable code that embodies advanced engineering best practices.
 Wishing you success!